FM Dojo — User Guide

 - Database status — fires when a database is CLOSED, INCONSISTENT, or in an ERROR state.
 Requires Admin API access.

 Set your Discord or Slack webhook URL, enable the toggle, and click Send test to confirm delivery.
+To route alerts through Flows, choose a saved Server Alert Flow in the Alerts tab.
 The cooldown (default 60 minutes) prevents the same alert from firing repeatedly until the condition clears.

 Watchdogs catch low-level OS events that can silently kill FileMaker Server — the kind of thing that won't show up in FM logs until it's too late.
 Configure them in the Watchdogs section of the Alerts tab: